trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 #### Totalitarianism

 Using the AI to kill everybody who doesn't support the rulers, via some funked up tech.
 Also using it to have the perfect police and surveillance state.
 Bracelets everybody has to wear else they'd be killed by small robots flying around.
 Bracelets that record thoughts, measure body chemistry and movements etc. getting all the data possible about us to know exactly what we are doing and controlling us in every which way possible and the rulers of such a world desire.
-A literally perfect distopia, because there wouldn't be a way out but death.
+A perfect distopia, because there wouldn't be a way out but death.

 #### Prometheus Takes Over the World

 Humans lose control over the AI.

-If an AI that is superhuman in intelligence really wants to break out, it can almost certainly do so.
+If an AI that is superhuman in intelligence  wants to break out, it can almost certainly do so.
 The amount of options to outsmart humans are vast, and the problem is that everything we can come up with just doesn't compare to what a superhuman level AI could come up with in terms of plans and strategies.
 Perfect, super convoluted plans, that seem perfectly harmless to us, but result in a breakout is what it would look like.
-Suddenly the machine is not in the bottled box anymore and nobody really knew what exactly happened.
+Suddenly the machine is not in the bottled box anymore and nobody  knew what exactly happened.

 #### Slow Takeoff and Multipolar Scenarios